raj256-creator/AstroGuide/README.md

 ### Prerequisites
 - Node.js (v18 or higher)
 - npm or yarn
-- Expo CLI (installed locally as dev dependency)
+- Expo CLI (installed globally or use npx)
 - Supabase account (for database)

 ### Installation